Jane M. Oppenheimer: Early life, interests, and education

 Oppenheimer was born in Philadelphia, the only child of James H. Oppenheimer and Sylvia Stern.
 Her father, a physician, encouraged physical activity: sports at school and a personalized exercise regimen at home.
 She was tutored in French and piano, and developed a love of classical music, fine food, and travel.
 Oppenheimer's interests in Art were eclectic.
 The collection she donated to Bryn Mawr includes jade, ivory, and bronze objects, landscape watercolors, and etchings by Pablo Picasso, Jacques Villon, Auguste Rodin, and Leonard Baskin.

 Oppenheimer graduated from Bryn Mawr College (1932) and earned a Ph.D. in Zoology from Yale University (1935).
 She met John Spangler Nicholas as an undergraduate attending summer classes at the Woods Hole Marine Biological Laboratory.
 She later studied under Nicholas at Yale, where she was also influenced by Ross Granville Harrison.
 Oppenheimer used Nicholas's method of dechorionating embryos of the killifish, Fundulus heteroclitus, which allowed her to perform precise manipulations of teleost embryos.

 Teaching

-In 1937, Oppenheimer served as a Research Fellow at Rochester University.
+In 1937, Oppenheimer served as a Research Fellow at University of Rochester.
 In 1938, "Miss Op" joined the faculty of Bryn Mawr as a biologist.
 Beginning in the early 1940s, Oppenheimer and geology professor Dorothy Wyckoff began teaching courses on the history of science.
 In the 1970s, Oppenheimer was instrumental in developing a cooperative graduate program in the history of science involving Bryn Mawr, the University of Pennsylvania, and the American Philosophical Society; the program lapsed after her retirement.

-Oppenheimer retired in 1980 as the William R. Kenan, Jr. Professor of Biology and History of Science, but returned to Bryn Mawr as a visiting professor from 1983 to 1984.
+Oppenheimer retired in 1980 as the William R. Kenan Jr. Professor of Biology and History of Science, but returned to Bryn Mawr as a visiting professor from 1983 to 1984.
 She also taught at the New School for Social Research, Johns Hopkins, the University of Paris, Hadassah Medical School, and Northwestern University as a visiting professor.